belajarpowershell/kubernetes-lab/k3s-lab-setup/200-kubernetes/204-k3s-setup-complete.md

 There is so much that you need to learn.
 Here are a few to get you started.

 1. Install and configure ArgoCD
-2. Install and configure Prometheus
+2. Deploy Prometheus using ArgoCD
 3. Install Velero Backup.

 There are so many applications you can test [CNCF native projects to try out](https://www.cncf.io/projects/)

+If time permits I will  provide more setup references .